 Never publish anything you don’t want your name on.
 If the quality is not to your internal standards, do not publish it.
 Focus on creating the highest-quality content possible.
 That means content that will resonate with your audience, not necessarily Pulitzer Prize-winning material.
 Mediocre content will get a mediocre response.

 5. Aiming to Publish 1 to 3 Times a Week

 6. Sharing Your Valuable Content

-Editor's Note: This post was originally published September 12, 2014 and has been updated.
+Editor's Note: This post was originally published on September 12, 2014, and has been updated.